2025 Phoenix Food Action Plan

 Strategy 4: Partner with stakeholders to support and promote a Buy Local Food campaign.

 • Progress on Action: OEP launched Phoenix: Let's Eat Local! with Local First Arizona in February 2023 in conjunction with Super Bowl 2023.
-The campaign encourages residents to celebrate and learn about Phoenix's local food communities, promoting stronger food systems and supporting local businesses.
-It highlights five neighborhoods with rich histories and dynamic food scenes: South Phoenix, Roosevelt Row/Melrose, Nuestros Barrios Unidos/Eastlake Park, Miracle Mile, and Maryvale.
+The campaign encouraged residents to celebrate and learn about Phoenix's local food communities while promoting stronger food systems and supporting local businesses.
+It highlighted five neighborhoods with rich histories and dynamic food scenes: South Phoenix, Roosevelt Row/Melrose, Nuestros Barrios Unidos/Eastlake Park, Miracle Mile, and Maryvale.

 Goal 3: Celebrate Local and Diverse Agriculture